Anshit01/clippy/README.md

-# clippy
+# Clippy
-Clippy - The Overpowered Clipboard | Share text to multiple devices with realtime sync
+### The Overpowered Clipboard
+Share text to multiple devices with realtime sync